makemakererer/sonic-airdrop/README.md

 This bot is designed to automate gameplay in arcade games (Single Wheel, Plinko, Mines).
 It runs games with necessary tools and parameters.

+## Telegram Channel

+If you want to be the first to know about new updates and have access to different scripts, you can join my Telegram channel: [Telegram](https://t.me/svitoch_blockchain)

 ## Features

 - Claiming tokens for playing games.